strongloop/strongloop.com2/_posts/2019-07-10-loopback-june-milestone.md

 ## CLI Improvement

-In [PR#2989](https://github.com/strongloop/loopback-next/pull/2989), we made some changes to improve the CLI:
+In [PR#2989](https://github.com/strongloop/loopback-next/pull/2989), we made some improvements to the CLI:

 - Changed/unified the naming convention to eliminate bugs causing by the input.
 See the [naming conventions](https://loopback.io/doc/en/lb4/Command-line-interface.html#naming-convention) we follow in LoopBack 4.
 - Added a prompt message to warn/notify users the change to their inputs and file names in advance.
 For example: